olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 As you will see in the next section, the `criterion` variable (and, therefore, the softmax function) is called directly after obtaining the final results of the `ConvNet.forward()` function.

-The final line in defining our CNN is `return x` which returns the final results of our network through a single forward pass.
+The final line in defining our CNN is `return x`, which returns the final results of our network through a single forward pass.
 It's as simple as that!
 Now we're ready to train the CNN in the "training loop" of our code.